 Tomato paste:

 I arrived at the store and began shopping.
-When I got to the section of tomato sauces and tomato pastes, I picked up several containers only to find that a product I used to buy without ever checking the ingredients was now problematic.
-What used to be simply crushed up tomatoes and some added salt (and I always buy the brand with the least added salt), now contains sugar and fructose added to the mix.
-After searching and searching, I did find a different brand with only the two original ingredients.
+When I got to the section of tomato pastes, I picked up container after container.
+I found that a product I used to buy, without having to check the ingredients, was now problematic.
+What used to be simply crushed up tomatoes and some added salt (and I always buy the brand with the least added salt), now contains sugar and fructose.
+After a long search, I did find a different brand with only the two original ingredients.
 I hope the store continues to carry that brand!
 Beware of what you think is just plain tomato paste—it might contain things you don’t really want to consume.
 Some of these ingredients can be harmful to your health and can negatively affect your weight.

 Cereal: